beaverpaw/beaverpaw-firmware/devices/security-cube/README.md

 - **Connect GPIO 0 to GND** (see wiring above)
 - Click Upload
 - When you see "Connecting......" in the console, **press the RESET button** on ESP32-CAM
-- Wait for "Done uploading" message
+- Wait for "Done uploading"
 - **Disconnect GPIO 0 from GND**
 - Press RESET button again to boot normally